aviskase/aviskase.github.io/content/articles/2019/2019-08-26-revision-testers-in-this-world/index.md

 ---
-Title: "Revision: Testers in This World"
+Title: "Revision: testers in this world"
 Date: 2019-08-26
 Tags:
 - thoughts